Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 - OOP
 - Linked list
 mermaid: true
+image: /assets/img/LinkedList/LinkedList_Title.png
 date: 2023-05-09 08:16 +0000
 ---
 ---
 Object oriented programming brings many new patterns to PLC programming.
 Today I want to talk about one of them: **Linked lists**.

-Because the length of the post was getting to long, it's split in 3 parts:
+Because the length is to long to cover everything in one post, it's split into 3 parts:
 * Part 1 - Intro and node implementation
 * Part 2 - Master node implementation
-* Part 3 - Example usecase
+* Part 3 - Example use case

 ## Intro
 Many times during programming you come to a problem where you want to go over all instances of a specific function block and change a property or call a method.
 Let's say we have a parking full of cars, and we want to lock them all.
 Without OOP technics you are stuck with some piece of code in all instances that is triggered by a shared variable (global or static).
 Every car polls the trigger, and locks when the trigger becomes high.
 As complexity increases, the code will become more and more a real spaghetti monster.